Steven-Dawson18/american-ale-house/README.md

 27. As a user I can view the sites policy so that I understand how my data will be used
 28. As a user I can follow the business on social media so that I can keep up to date with latest news and offers
 29. As a user I can understand the site meaning when I land on the home page so that I know I am on a site I want to purchase from
+30. As a User/admin I can be notified of my actions so that I know if my actions have been successful or not
+31. As a user I can view the footer on different devices so that I can still see all the content

 ## Strategy <a name="strategy"></a>